mvermeeren/2d-continuum-limit/README.md

 ADDING MORE EQUATIONS OR LAGRANGIANS

-Custom equations and Lagrangians can be added in the files '2d_equation_limit.sage' and  '2d_lagrangian_limit.sage' respectively.
+Custom equations and Lagrangians can be added in the method get_equation(switch) of the file '2d_input.sage'.
 A unique 'switch' should be introduced to select them.